-- 1. Adopt design principles and guidelines for independently produced, interoperable model projects using distributed version control software.
-16 Scope projects carefully to bring models through the stages of development from experimental/locally hosted, through project-based/institution hosted, to public/globally available.
-Adopt rigorous metadata and validation conventions at each step. - 2.
+- a.
+Adopt design principles and guidelines for independently produced, interoperable model projects using distributed version control software.17 Scope projects carefully to bring models through the stages of development from experimental/locally hosted, through project-based/institution hosted, to public/globally available. - b.
 Adopt a more modular, less monolithic model design process.
-Each model or data annotation should describe a single concept (i.e., computational models quantify a single scientific phenomenon, and both computational and data models are semantically annotated).
-This facilitates interconnection to other models, and allows dependencies to be managed through scoping rules instead of hard-coded linkages. - 3.
-Learn the importance of tracking provenance of all official products obtained through modelling and adopt practices that require explicit provenance records.
-Annotate data and models to maximize the value of provenance information.
-Ensure that provenance is carried through every computation so that the full history of each computational pipeline is available with each result.
-Explore the potential use of blockchain technology to produce such trusted outputs. - 4.
+Each model or data annotation should describe a single concept.
+This facilitates interconnection to other models, and allows dependencies to be managed through scoping rules instead of hardcoded linkages. - c.
+Learn the importance of tracking provenance18 of all official products obtained through modelling.
+Annotate data and models to maximize the value of provenance information, based on best practices. - d.
 As a community, develop strategies and an incentive structure to overcome the status quo of non-interoperable model development.